-No matter how many tests you perform, how many bugs you kill, your software is useless if your users do not like it.
-Beta testing (second Greek alphabet)helps provide authentic feedback of your software from real users.
+In Software Engineering, no matter how many tests you perform, how many bugs you kill, your software is useless if your end-users do not like it.
+Beta testing (second letter of Greek alphabet) helps provide authentic feedback of your software from real users.

-Alpha testing (first Greek alphabet) helps simulate realtime user environment before the software is sent for Beta Testing and helps shape a stable software candidate eligible for Beta Tests.
+Alpha testing (first letter in the Greek alphabet) helps simulate real-time user environment before the software is sent for Beta Testing and helps shape a stable software candidate eligible for Beta Tests.

 Alpha and Beta Testing are indispensable in your testing lifecycle.